Polidea/SiriusObfuscator/FileExtractor/README.md

 `<path-to-output-file>` is a path to the file that the extraced data will be written to.
 If it's an optional parameter.
 If ommited, tool will print out to the standard output.

 `<path-to-xcodeproj>` is a path to the Xcode project file.
 It's an optional parameter and should be provided only when the tool fails to automatically identify which project to parse.

+`-verbose` is the optional flag.
+When present, the contents of output `files.json` are also printed to standard output together with debug info such as project root path, `.xcodeproj` path and `file.json` path.

 ## Data formats